nelsonandreproton/HF_Image_Recon/README.md

 # AI Image Analyzer

-An intelligent image analysis application that uses state-of-the-art AI models to describe and analyze uploaded images.
+An intelligent image analysis application that uses local Ollama with the Moondream vision model to describe and analyze uploaded images.

 ## Features

 - **Image Upload**: Easy drag-and-drop or click-to-upload interface
-- **AI-Powered Analysis**: Uses Salesforce's BLIP (Bootstrapping Language-Image Pre-training) model
+- **AI-Powered Analysis**: Uses Moondream vision model via local Ollama
 - **Detailed Elements List**: Identifies and lists objects, people, and elements in the image
 - **General Summary**: Provides a comprehensive description of the overall scene
 - **Real-time Processing**: Instant analysis as soon as an image is uploaded
+- **Local Processing**: No external API calls - everything runs locally

 ## How to Use